-On October 21, 2022, Textron entered into a senior unsecured revolving credit facility for an aggregate principal amount of \$1.0 billion, of which \$100 million is available for the issuance of letters of credit.
+Textron has a senior unsecured revolving credit facility for an aggregate principal amount of \$1.0 billion, of which \$100 million is available for the issuance of letters of credit.
 We may elect to increase the aggregate amount of commitments under the facility to up to \$1.3 billion by designating an additional lender or by an existing lender agreeing to increase its commitment.
 The facility expires in October 2027 and provides for two one-year extensions at our option with the consent of lenders representing a majority of the commitments under the facility.
-This new facility replaces the existing 5-year facility, which was scheduled to expire in October 2024.
-At December 31, 2022 and January 1, 2022, there were no amounts borrowed against either facility.
-At December 31, 2022, there were \$9 million of outstanding letters of credit issued under the new facility, and at January 1, 2022, there were \$9 million of outstanding letters of credit issued under the prior facility.
+At December 30, 2023 and December 31, 2022, there were no amounts borrowed against the facility and there were \$9 million of outstanding letters of credit issued under the facility.